niemopen/ntac-admin/project-notes/docs/information-model-v1.0-pn01/information-model-v1.0.md

 Time = Integer /time                // Seconds since midnight before Jan 1, 1970
 ```

+### 3.3.2 Property Names

 The second step was to design a NIEM data exchange specification for the metamodel.
 The result is the *Common Model Format*, a NIEM message specification for NIEM models.
 A model in CMF is a NIEM message.
-It has an exact equivalent in NIEM XSD, and can be serialized as NIEM XML or NIEM JSON.
+It has an exact equivalent in NIEM XSD,
+and can be serialized as NIEM XML or NIEM JSON.
 For example, the XSD schema fragment for `nc:PersonName` above looks like this in CMF XML

 ```
 <Property s:id="nc.PersonNamee">
   <Name>PersonNamee</Name>